aaronbloomfield/pdr/labs/lab10/index.md

 The next line is a separator, and is also a single line containing 40 dashes and no spaces.

 #### Section 3 ####
-The last section of the file displays the compression ratio and the cost of the Huffman tree.
-This does not need to be read in by the decompression routines.
+The last section of the file displays several stats about the compression.
+You should output the total number of symbols encoded, how many unique symbols are used, the number of bits in the original and compressed files, the compression ratio to five decimal places, and the cost of the huffman tree to five decimal places.
+The output format should look exactly as shown below.
 The information is required as we will be grading your submissions with these results.
-All floating point results must be reported to **at least** 2 decimal places.
+All floating point results must be reported to **5 decimal places**.

 The following is the Huffman file format for the example in the slide set that has the characers 'a', 'b', 'c', and 'd'.